kathleengraham/100DaysOfCode/README.md

 #### **Today's Progress**:

 I worked on my new Tribute Page.
 I was able to complete the following:
-* update the organization using Bootstrap classes more efficiently
+* update the organization using Bootstrap classes more efficiently.
-* renaming h4 elements so that they break down sections more clearly to the reader
+* renaming h4 elements so that they break down sections more clearly to the reader.

 #### **Thoughts:**